Your Guide To Orthodontics

 Orthodontics is a specialized form of dentistry performed by an orthodontist.
-The focus is on diagnosis, prevention and treatment of malpositioned teeth and jaw as well as misaligned bite patterns.
-In addition, orthodontics are able to modify facial abnormalities known as dental facial orthopedics.
+The focus is on the diagnosis, prevention, and treatment of malpositioned teeth and jaw as well as misaligned bite patterns.
+In addition, orthodontics is able to modify facial abnormalities known as dental facial orthopedics.

 Braces are devices placed on your teeth by an orthodontist to correct dental and facial abnormalities.
 There are many types of braces to choose from, your orthodontist will go over the options and guide you in making a decision that is best for you.